jojo157/FundCentreGame/README.md

 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)

 To prevent this happening, I did some searching on line to see what other users have done to obtain the same functionality.
 I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
+To achieve this I used Bootstraps Modal.

 #### Different Operating Systems